-RIDAS comprises this main document with eleven chapters10 and associated application guidance documents.
-The latest editions are available on the Swedenergy member portal.
+RIDAS comprises this main document with eleven chapters11 and associated application guidance documents.
+The latest editions are available on the Swedenergy portal RIDAS-e.

 Figure 1 illustrates the structure of RIDAS with chapters 2 to 11.
 The risk management structure for a particular facility is described in the inner box.
 General conditions and tasks, such as the dam safety assessment, are described around the box.